emaj9/computing-workshop/cw-website/pages/research-notes.md

 elements of critical pedagogy:
 ------------------------------

-**Engages and incorporate students' interests and experiences in teaching**
+**Engages and incorporates students' interests and experiences in teaching**

-1. Listen and help students reflect on their experiences and interets through dialogue with studens, exploring students' precieved or actual lived experiences of oppression.
+1. Listen and help students reflect on their experiences and interets through dialogue with students.
-^make this two points^
+2. Exploring students' precieved or actual lived experiences of oppression.
-2. Focus the content of your class based on interests and experiences of students.
+3. Focus the content of your class based on interests and experiences of students.

 **Fostering critical consciousness**

-1. Help students objectify and analyze society and their experiences to identify contradictions and problems in the world.
+1. Help students objectify and analyze society to identify contradictions and problems in the world.
-2. Help students decode their experiences, artifacts, and other coded instances of oppression to better understand social issues and contradictions in society.
+2. Help students decode and connect their experiences, artifacts, and other coded instances of oppression to social issues and contradictions in society.
 3. Help students thoroughly research and learn about forms of oppression that interest and affect them.

-**Helping students make a change in the world**
+**Activism**

 1. Help students brainstorm possible solutions to the issues they researched.
 2. Help students articulate outcomes and consequences of the actions they came up with.
-3. Help student implement a solution they came up with.
+3. Help student implement a solution they deem most useful and impactful.

 **Connecting content to society**

-1. Explicitly incorporate the socio-political factors that shaped the content you're teaching.
+1. Explicitly incorporate the socio-political factors that shaped the course content in your teaching.
 2. Explicitly discuss the socio-political implications of the content you're teaching.

 **Rethinking student-teacher relationships**

-1. Reject the idea that as the teacher, you are the sole "provider" of "knowledge" and acknowlede, respect, and value the knowledge your students already have.
+1. Reject the concept the teacher is the sole authority and source of knowledge through acknowledging, respecting, and valuing the knowledge your students already have.
 2. Provide a safe and democractic classroom environment for students to reflect on their experiences and direct their own learning.
-3. Use the same type of language your students speak while teaching.
+3. Approach your teaching and relationship from a way that is familiar and comfortable for students.

 Reading list
 ------------